 Temecula, with its rolling green vineyards, country inns, and first-rate restaurants, bills itself as "Southern California Wine Country."
-The region is home to three-dozen wineries, several of which offer spas, fine dining, or luxury lodging and shopping.
+The region is home to about four dozen wineries, several of which offer spas, fine dining, or luxury lodging and shopping.
 Not to be missed are the small, family-run vineyards whose devotion to showcasing Temecula’s unique combination of climates and soils—the terroir, as the French call it—results in some impressive wines.